-- Are the consolations of God too small for you, even the word that is gentle toward you? - Why does your heart carry you away?
+- Are the consolations of God too small for you, even the word that is gentle towards you? - Why does your heart carry you away?
 Why do your eyes flash, - that you turn your spirit against God, and let such words go out of your mouth?
 What is man, that he should be clear? - What is man, that he should be clean?

 What is he who is born of a woman, that he should be righteous?
 Behold, he puts no trust in his holy ones.

-Yes, the heavens are not clean in his sight; how much less one who is abominable and corrupt, a man who drinks iniquity like water!
+Yes, the heavens are not clean in his sight;

-"I will show you, listen to me; that which I have seen I will declare to whom alone the land was given, and no stranger passed among them):
+- how much less one who is abominable and corrupt, - a man who drinks iniquity like water! - "I will show you, listen to me; that which I have seen I will declare - (which wise men have told by their fathers, and have not hidden it; - to whom alone the land was given, and no stranger passed amongst them): - the wicked man writhes in pain all his days, even the number of years that are laid up for the oppressor.